PoisotLab/ms_network_prediction/manuscript.md

 ($0.5$).
 This produces an output layer which is the probability-score for interaction between species $i$ and $j$.

+We then train this neural network by dividing the original dataset into test and training sets.
+During the training of this neural network, the batches of 16 items used for training were constrained to have at least 10 positive interactions, as
+@timpreprintcite show slightly inflating the dataset with positive interactions enables us to counterbalance sampling biases.
+Validating this model on the test data shows our model provides highly effective prediction of interactions between pairs of species not present in the original data (@fig:example).

-![(A) A conceptual overview of the process of network prediction.
-Beginning with data of observed interaction between species, we aim to predict the metaweb of interaction across the entire species pool, even those that have not been observed together.
-(B) Proof-of-Concept: An empirical network [from @Hadfield2014TalTwo] is converted intro latent features using probabilistic PCA, then used to train a deep neural network to predict species interactions.
+![Proof-of-Concept: An empirical network
+[from @Hadfield2014TalTwo] is converted intro latent features using probabilistic PCA, then used to train a deep neural network to predict species interactions.
 The initial and imputed networks are represented